shoowadoo/portfolio/README.md

   - Assess patients' esophageal and swallowing function with video X-ray

 ESL Teacher
-- Freelance English as a Second Language Teacher in Germany and South Africa
+- Freelance English as a second language teacher in Germany and South Africa

 ### Projects
 Yiddish Transliteration Model